 Essien, I., Siem, B., Clasen, J., Groß, E., Häfele, J., Kammigan, I., Kemme, S., Nickel, A., Taefi, A., Zähringer, U., & Stelter, M. (2025).
 Police officers’ perceptions of urban spaces are related to regional demographics.
 Manuscript in preparation.

 Stelter, M., Essien, I., Christ, O., Calanchini, J. (2025).
 The geography of the shooter bias: Regional context is linked to racialized threat perception.
 Manuscript submitted for publication.
+(Preprint)

 Hahn, A., Moran, T., Adeyemi, F, Akinnola, I., Stelter, M., Essien, I., & Smith, C. (2025).
 Reframing Africa’s image: Positive information outperforms negation in changing explicit negative evaluations.
 Manuscript submitted for publication.

 Essien, I., Siem, B., Zander, L., & Rohmann, A. (2025).
-The racialized classroom: The influence of classroom composition on teachers' decisions to use disciplinary measures (Preprint).
+The racialized classroom: The influence of classroom composition on teachers' decisions to use disciplinary measures.
 Manuscript submitted for publication.
+(Preprint)

-Stelter, M., Essien, I., von Bargen, M. & Christ, O. (2025).
-Police officers’ distrust and prejudice towards racialized groups is related to negative construal of intergroup contact and motivation.
-Manuscript submitted for publication.
+Stelter, M., Essien, I., von Bargen, M. & Christ, O. (in press).
+Police officers' prejudice and distrust towards racialized groups is related to internal motivation to suppress prejudice and negative intergroup contact.
+British Journal of Social Psychology.

 Essien, I., Froehlich, L., Rohmann, A., & Siem, B. (2025).
-Context-based discrimination in school discipline (Preprint).
-Manuscript in preparation.
+Context-based discrimination in school discipline.
+Manuscript in submitted for publication.
+(Preprint)

 Essien, I., Stelter, M., Siem, B., Christ, O., & Calanchini, J. (2025).
 Social dominance culture.
 Manuscript in preparation.